 >>> Honda Accord did it again: 10 most fuel-efficient sedan cars in 2019

-This is without doubt an initiative to retain customers and hold sales steady.
+This is, without doubt, an initiative to retain customers and hold sales steady.
 It is most unusual of course as far as Honda is concerned.
 There are speculations that it is in response to drastically reduced sales.
-The previous year, sales could have been much better, especially when juxtapossed with the year before.
-Honda's sales records five years ago were about 388,374 units sold across the U.S. Honda has made sweeping policy changes to accomodate developments.
+The previous year, sales could have been much better, especially when juxtaposed with the year before.
+Honda's sales records five years ago were about 388,374 units sold across the U.S. Honda has made sweeping policy changes to accommodate developments.

 The Honda Accord 2019; the nameplate may no survive the onslaught of the SUV scourge

 Honda royalty incentives are set to expire on July 8.
 However, it is important to note that the $750 (~N270,000) is not a major price drop for just any new Honda vehicle.
 Chances are that the loyalty incentive is another major mechanism (apart from quality) used to tempt owners of the Honda Accord models back to Honda dealers.

 Honda has indicated no plans as yet to stop making the Honda Accord, but in the case where buyers keep trading in sedans for SUVs and crossovers, no one is entirely sure of the next line of action.